-Another activity of the Group is the construction, operation, maintenance and repair of high voltage assets, by Electricity North West (Construction and Maintenance) Limited, a subsidiary of North West Electricity Networks (UK) Limited ("NWEN (UK)") which is a wholly owned subsidiary of the Company.
+Another activity of the Group is the construction, operation, maintenance and repair of high voltage assets, by Electricity North West (Construction and Maintenance) Limited, a wholly owned subsidiary of the Company.

-Electricity North West Services Limited, another wholly owned subsidiary of NWEN (UK), was set-up to insource certain ground maintenance and meter cut out activities previously undertaken by contractors.

-Electricity North West Property Limited, another wholly owned subsidiary of NWEN (UK), was established to develop, own and coordinate Intellectual Property Rights generated through its research activities into the electricity networks and their supporting technologies.
+Electricity North West Services Limited, another wholly owned subsidiary of the Company, was set-up to insource certain ground maintenance and meter cut-out activities previously undertaken by contractors.
+Electricity North West Property Limited, a wholly owned subsidiary of the Company, was established to develop, own and co-ordinate Intellectual Property Rights generated through its research activities into the electricity networks and their supporting technologies.

 The Group includes three financing companies, two of which had debt listed on the London Stock Exchange throughout the year.
 These companies are ENW Finance plc and NWEN Finance plc, which are entities within the NWEN (Jersey) group.
-During the year, ENW Finance plc issued a new £300m bond in preparation for group financing obligations due in the next 12 months.
-External debt is also issued in North West Electricity Networks (Holdings) Limited, North West Electricity Networks plc, both intermediary holding and financing companies, and in ENWL, the operating company.
+Additionally, ENW Finance plc, issued a new £300m bond during the year.
+Debt is also issued in North West Electricity Networks (Holdings) Limited, North West Electricity Networks plc, both intermediary holding and financing companies, and in ENWL, the operating company.
 Following the issue of debt, the proceeds are lent down the group to finance operations in ENWL.